pmzxyx/random_javascripts/README.md

 # Your Bookmarklets
 If you have any cool bookmarklets you want me to add, tell me.
+You can put your bookmarklets in Issues -> Ideas